JuliaDocs/Documenter.jl/docs/src/man/hosting.md

     In order to deploy documentation for **tagged versions**, the GitHub Actions workflow needs to be triggered by the tag.
-However, by default, when the [Julia TagBot](https://github.com/marketplace/actions/julia-tagbot) uses just the `GITHUB_TOKEN` for authentication, it does not have the permission to trigger any further workflows jobs, and so the the documentation CI job never runs for the tag.
+However, by default, when the [Julia TagBot](https://github.com/marketplace/actions/julia-tagbot) uses just the `GITHUB_TOKEN` for authentication, it does not have the permission to trigger any further workflows jobs, and so the documentation CI job never runs for the tag.

     To work around that, TagBot should be [configured to use `DOCUMENTER_KEY`](https://github.com/marketplace/actions/julia-tagbot#ssh-deploy-keys) for authentication, by adding `ssh: ${{ secrets.DOCUMENTER_KEY }}` to the `with` section.